IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 ``GVXR.bitrate`` sets the bitrate used for output images.
 Can be 'int8'/'int16' for 8 and 16 bit grayscale or 'float32' for raw intensity values. the default value is "float32".

-``GVXR.FFNorm`` is a Flag to perform flat-field normalization on output images.
-The default for this is False.

 .. _Xray_Example2: